mobizt/ReadyMail/README.md

 Due to sometimes, the IMAP server returns incorrect octet size of non-base64 decoded text and html body part, then the `size` of `text/plain` and `text/html` content type `mime` will be zero for unknown.

-The `dataIndex` var represents the current index position of completed data.
+The `dataIndex` value represents the current index position of completed data.

 The size of data and information may not fit the available memory for storing in the device.
 It is suitable for data preview or data stream processing.